saintsal/daoistry/content/practices/accordance-dialogues.md

 ## Process
 Accordance Dialogues are action-oriented.
 The discussion is always focused on a specific proposal, and if issues are raised, they are about specific cases.
 If a participant dissents, they're expected to do it constructively, also looking for a practical way forward.

-### 1. Proposal
-The Proposer expresses:
-1. The needs their proposal addresses (Why)
-2. Their specific proposal (What & How)
+1. **Proposal** - The Proposer expresses the needs their proposal addresses (Why) & their specific proposal (What & How)

-### 2. Vibe Check
-Others *immediately* indicate their level of support with:
+2. **Vibe Check** - Others *immediately* indicate their level of support with
-- thumbs up: they support the proposal
+  - 👍 in favour of the proposal
-- flat hand: they will support the decision of the group
+  - 👋 neutral, supporting the decision of the group
-- thumbs down: they deny the proposal see a significant flaw with the proposal
+  - 👎 reject the proposal, or want to raise a significant flaw for discussion

-### 3. Discussion
-Those that respond with thumbs down are obligated to *state why this affects them*, and ideally to say what would need to change in the proposal to address their needs.

-### 4. Follow-on proposal
+3. **Discussion** - Circulate through everyone who 👎 who says *why this affects them specifically*, and *what they need to be onboard*.
+After all have spoken, The group might ask questions to better understand the concerns.
-After these issues are discussed, someone must *suggest another (modified in part or whole) proposal that attempts to the raised concerns and the Proposer's needs*.
+4. **Follow-on proposal** - Someone must *suggest another (modified in part or whole) proposal that attempts to the raised concerns and the Proposer's needs*.
 (If nobody volunteers, then one of the people who voted thumbs down attempts one.)

-### 5. Repeat
-The process is repeated with modified proposals, allowing for iterative improvements.
-The idea is to explore paths towards consensus by revealing and addressing critical concerns.

-### 6. Conclusion
+5. **Repeat** - Steps 1-5 are repeated to explore paths towards consensus.
+The idea is to make follow-on proposals quickly, to reveal critical concerns and iteratively improve on previous proposals with that input.
-In the end, the Proposer may choose to withdraw their proposal, or to proceed as a Benevolent Dictator, taking on-board the concerns they've heard.
+6. **Conclusion** - The original Proposer may choose to withdraw their proposal, or to proceed as a Benevolent Dictator, taking on-board the concerns they've heard.

 The Accordance Dialogue always ends with the Proposer restating their final proposal (or withdrawal.)